How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Design and Content Creation

 Creating high-quality content is vital for attracting and retaining customers.
 Canva is a user-friendly design tool that enables startups to produce professional-looking graphics, social media posts, and marketing materials without requiring extensive design experience.
+I am not a designer.
+Canva makes me look like one.

 Communication and Collaboration